TaoELi/cavmd_examples_h2o/README.md

-# CavMD Files for liquid water
+# CavMD Files for liquid water under VSC

 All the necessary input or post-processing files for reproducing the following publication: